SINTEF/paraspace/docs/paper/paper.md

     equal-contrib: true
     affiliation: 1
   - name: Synne Fossøy
-    orcid: 0000-0000-0000-0000
+    orcid: 0000-0003-4139-5486
     equal-contrib: true
     affiliation: 1
 affiliations:
  - name: SINTEF Digital, Norway
    index: 1
-date: 30 September 2023
+date: 30 November 2023
 bibliography: paper.bib

 ---
 # Summary

-In a wide variety of resarch fields such as autonomous operations and inspections in robotics, warehouse logistics and collecting data for natural sciences, there is a need to choose which high-level tasks to do and when, in order to obtain the system's objectives automously.
+In a wide variety of research fields such as autonomous operations and inspections in robotics, drones in search and rescue, warehouse logistics and collecting data for natural sciences, it's needed to plan high-level tasks for the robots/systems to behave autonomously.
+High-level tasks may for instance be moving between locations, handling and lifting objects, or more complex tasks such as searching for an object.
-This field of research is called AI planning, which research how to solve these planning and scheduling problems.
+This field of research is called automated planning, which researches how to solve these planning and scheduling problems and how to execute computed plans.
-A planning problem consist of an initial state, a desired goal state and a selection of available actions.
-For instance for a simple movable robot, the inital state and goal may be two different locations, while possible actions maybe moving between sets of two locations.
+A classical planning problem consists of an initial state, a desired goal state, and a selection of available actions.
+For instance, for a simple movable robot, the initial state and goal may be two different locations, while possible actions may be moving between locations.
-The `paraspace` software is to solve time-based planning problems, meaning that states and actions have duration in time and the goals may include time deadlines.
-The software uses an novel algorithm  to find a solution with advantages on selected problems.
+The `paraspace` software solves time-based planning problems, meaning that states and actions have duration in time and the goals may include time deadlines.
+The software uses a novel algorithm to find a solution advantageous for selected problems.
+The software is both available as a stand-alone software package and as a part of the Unified Planning Framework (UPF) [@upf].
-The purpose of the software is to make its capabilities available for not only for AI planning resarchers developing the field of planning, but also for resarches in need of (task/AI) planning in diverse fields such as autonoums robotics, manufactoring, agriculture and biology.
+The purpose of the software is to make its capabilities available not only for AI planning researchers developing the field of planning, but also for researchers in need of (task/AI) planning in diverse fields such as autonomous robotics, manufacturing, agriculture, and biology.

 # Statement of need

-`paraspace` is a software for planning of temporal problems, meaning it considers time as part of the problem.
+`paraspace` is software for planning temporal problems, meaning it considers time as part of the problem.
+The most used (classical) planners [@ghallab1998pddl] use a synchronous time representation where the whole state space is equally discretized in time.
+On the other hand,  `paraspace` uses an asynchronous one, where the state space is discretized differently for each variable.
-The most used (classical) planners [@ghallab1998pddl] uses a synchrounous time representation, while `paraspace` uses an asynchrountious one, so called timeline-based.
-The most common way to make a planner based on timelines, is to build a costum constraint solver and integrate it with a selected search algorithm.
-There exists a several other planner softwares based on this concept, such as oRatio [@de2020lifted], FAPE[@FAPE] and Europa [@barreiro2012europa], however these planner softwares have large code bases
+This is called timeline-based planning.
+The most common way to make a planner based on timelines is to build a custom constraint solver and integrate it with a selected search algorithm.
+There exist several other planner software based on this concept, such as oRatio [@de2020lifted], FAPE[@FAPE], and Europa [@barreiro2012europa], however, these planner software have large code bases
 (12k-100k lines of code).
-There exist simpler implementations of planners, like LCP [@bit2018constraint] and ANML SMT [@valentini2020temporal] using off-the-shelf constraint solvers in contrast to costum ones such as the Z3 SMT solvers [@z3]. `paraspace` uses also the Z3 SMT solver combined with a novel algorithm ensuring that the search space for a solution not gets unnecarissly large.
+There exist simpler implementations of planners, like LCP [@bit2018constraint] and ANML SMT [@valentini2020temporal] using off-the-shelf constraint solvers in contrast to custom ones such as the Z3 SMT solvers [@z3].
-Using an off-the-shelf solver makes the planner software simpler, more flexible and easier to extend.
+Using an off-the-shelf solver makes the planner software simpler, more flexible, and easier to extend. `paraspace` uses also the Z3 SMT solver combined with a novel algorithm ensuring that the search space for a solution does not get unnecessarily large.

 The design of our planner opens for better performance for several planning problems such as scheduling-heavy problems.
-By scehduling-heavy it is meant problems where the timing between variables are essential.
-For instance an underwater multi-robot system with a set of given inspection points with time deadlines, meaning the inspection points needs to be inspected before the deadlines.
+Scheduling-heavy problems are problems where the timing between variables is essential.
+For instance an underwater multi-robot system with a set of given inspection points with time deadlines, meaning the inspection points need to be inspected before the deadlines.
-The required planning between robots are minimal(yet needed).
+The required planning between robots is minimal, yet needed.
-Such a problem can be relevant for instance inspection and maintainance of equipment under water for aquaculture applications or collecting data for a resarch project researching life under water.
+Such a problem can be relevant for instance inspection and maintenance of equipment underwater for aquaculture applications or collecting data for a research project researching life under water.
 A version of this problem is used in the tutorial of the software.

-The planner software itself is provided in the programmering language Rust, however as part of the software there is a python API for easier use.
-The software is available on the PyPi-platform.
+The planner software itself is provided in the programming language Rust, however, it is equipped with a Python API for easier use.
+The software is available on the PyPi platform.
-Further, the planner is also integrated into the Unified Planning Framework UPF [@upf], which is a python package with the goal of making planners and other planning technology easier to acess and use by minimizing the efforts to switch between planners and other planning technology.
-The integration into UPF doesn't only offer an api into the useful framework, it also include software for converting more classical problems into timelines problems.
-This convertion can be useful by other AI planning researches in the pursuit of bridging timelines and classical problems, either theoretically or for own planner implementations.
+Further, the planner is also integrated into the Unified Planning Framework UPF [@upf], which is a Python-based framework for AI planning.
+The objectives of UPF are to make planners and other planning technology easily accessible by minimizing the efforts needed to get started with planning for beginners and to switch between planners and other planning technologies for more experienced users.
+The integration into UPF does not only offer an API into the useful framework, but it also includes software for converting more classical problems into timelines problems.
+This conversion can be useful by other AI planning researchers in the pursuit of bridging timelines and classical problems, either theoretically or for their planner implementations.

-The software have been used as part of an underwater robotics use-case, with scientific article published here [@LUTEBERGET2022].
+The software has been used as part of an underwater robotics use case, with a scientific article published here [@LUTEBERGET2022].
-It have been used in an on-going research project on inspection and maintance robotics [@robplan] and integrated as a feature to the Unified Planning Framework developed by the EU project AIPLAN4EU [@aiplan4eu].
+It has been used in an ongoing research project on inspection and maintenance robotics [@robplan] and integrated as a feature of the Unified Planning Framework developed by the EU project AIPLAN4EU [@aiplan4eu].

 # Acknowledgements

-We acknowledge financial support from the research project ROBPLAN [@robplan] funded by the Norwegian Research Council (RCN), grant number 322744 and the EU H2020 project AIPLAN4EU [@aiplan4eu], grant number 101016442, in order to develop this software.
+We acknowledge financial support from the research project ROBPLAN [@robplan] funded by the Norwegian Research Council (RCN), grant number 322744 and the EU H2020 project AIPLAN4EU [@aiplan4eu], grant number 101016442, to develop this software.

 # References